streamingfast/substreams/docs/new/tutorials/solana/top-ledger/nft-trades.md

 ## Before You Begin

-The Solana Token Tracker Substreams requires medium to advanced Substreams knowledge.
+The NFT Trades Substreams requires medium to advanced Substreams knowledge.
 If this is the first time you are using Substreams, make sure you:

 - Read the [Develop Substreams](../../../develop/develop.md) section, which will teach you the basics of the developing Substreams modules.
 - Complete the [Explore Solana](../explore-solana/explore-solana.md) tutorial, which will assist you in understanding the main pieces of the Solana Substreams.